5 Ways To Get A Chunk Of Money Fast

 Take out a personal loan

 You can always go to your bank and apply for a personal loan.
 Of course, this option depends on your credit rating and your reputation with your bank.
-Not everyone can get approved for a personal loan, but you may be a good candidate.
+Not everyone can get approved for a personal loan (although there are loans for people with bad credit), but you may be a good candidate.

 Cash in on your retirement fund